Kray twins: Early life

-In World War Two, Kray Sr. was a deserter from the British Army, having been conscripted in September 1939, and deserting shortly afterwards as he found the life of a soldier uncongenial.
-Kray Sr. spent the next 15 years living as a fugitive, being finally arrested in 1954 on charges of desertion, and during this period as a wanted man, he was only irregularly involved in raising his family.
-During the Second World War, the twins were evacuated to East House in Hadleigh, Suffolk, with their mother Violet and their older brother Charles.
-They stayed at East House with the owners Dr and Mrs Style for about one year before moving back to London, as Violet missed her friends and family.
+During the Second World War, Mr. Kray deserted from the British Army, having been conscripted in September 1939.
+He spent the next 15 years living as a fugitive, being finally arrested in 1954.
+During this period, he was only irregularly involved in raising his family.
+Meanwhile, the twins were evacuated to East House in Hadleigh, Suffolk, with their mother and their older brother.
+The family remained in Hadleigh for about one year before moving back to London, as Mrs. Kray missed her friends and family.
 While they were in Hadleigh, the twins attended Bridge Street Boys' School.

-When the twins were interviewed in 1989 while at Broadmoor Hospital, Ronnie described Hadleigh as their first time in the countryside.
-What appealed to the twins was the "quietness, the peacefulness of it, the fresh air, nice scenery, nice countryside – different from London.
+In a 1989 interview, Ronnie described Hadleigh as the twins' first time in the countryside, recalling that both were attracted to the "quietness, the peacefulness of it, the fresh air, nice scenery, nice countryside – different from London.
 We used to go to a big 'ill called Constitution Hill and used to go sledging there in the winter-time."

 The influence of their maternal grandfather, Jimmy "Cannonball" Lee, caused the brothers to take up amateur boxing, then a popular pastime for working-class boys in the East End.
-Sibling rivalry spurred them on, and both achieved some success.
-Ronnie was considered to be the more aggressive of the two twins, constantly getting into street fights as a teenager.
-The British scholar Jonathan Raban wrote that Ronnie had a "low IQ", but that he was an avid reader who especially liked books about T.E.
-Lawrence, Orde Wingate, Al Capone and the Chicago underworld in the "Roaring Twenties".
-Raban attributed much of Ronnie's "savage petulance" as a teenager due to his rage over having to hide his bisexual tendencies.
+Sibling rivalry spurred them on, and each achieved some success.
+Ronnie was considered to be the more aggressive of the twins, constantly getting into street fights as a teenager.
+The British scholar Jonathan Raban wrote that he had a "low IQ" but that he was an avid reader who especially liked books about T. E. Lawrence, Orde Wingate, and Al Capone.
+Raban attributed much of Ronnie's "savage petulance" as a teenager to his rage over having to hide his bisexual tendencies.
+As well as this the Kray brothers hung around in the Blind Beggar pub in Whitechapel in East London.